zhongquanchen/ecs150proj2/REPORT.md

 - Queue implement
 	- Detele
 	We implement the queue just like normal queue struct.
-For the [queue_delete()] (https://github.com/zhongquanchen/ecs150proj2/blob/a91cac83b8121994c44e50d56bd17bd812bd6ccc/libuthread/queue.c#L77), we compare the address of two value, if it points to the same address, then it will detele that pointer in the queue.
+For the [queue_delete()](https://github.com/zhongquanchen/ecs150proj2/blob/a91cac83b8121994c44e50d56bd17bd812bd6ccc/libuthread/queue.c#L77), we compare the address of two value, if it points to the same address, then it will detele that pointer in the queue.

 	- Iterate